Taracque/ionic-plugin-callkit/README.md

 to stop the ringtone playing.

 * uuid : String = Uniquie identifier of the call.
 In case of incoming call, it is provided by the reportIncomingCall onSuccess callback.

+Call Flows
+Incoming:
+1. call `reportIncomingCall`
+2. `callChanged` gets called with `hasStartedConnecting=true`
+3. use `finishRing` to finish the ring (only needed on android)
+4. connect the call, and once connected user `callConnected` call
+5. once the call is finished user `endCall`

+Outgoing:
+1. call `startCall`
+2. initiate call
+3. once the call is connected use `callConnected`
+4. once the call is finished use `endCall`